Octupolar order and Ising quantum criticality tuned by strain and dimensionality: Application to $d$-orbital Mott insulators: Monte Carlo simulations on the face-centered cubic lattice

 \section{Monte Carlo simulations on the face-centered cubic lattice}

-In this section, we discuss the phase diagram of the pseudospin-$1/2$ Hamiltonian in \eq{eq:Hspin}, with coupling constants derived from microscopics, by treating the pseudospins as classical moments, and using Monte Carlo (MC) simulations to extract their ordering and thermal phase transitions.
-Such an approach is expected to qualitatively capture the phase diagram on the three-dimensional face-centered cubic lattice of the ordered double perovskites; quantum fluctuations may lead to quantitative corrections to the phase boundaries and transition temperatures.
+In this section, we discuss the phase diagram of the pseudospin-$1/2$ Hamiltonian in \eq{eq:Hspin}, with coupling constants derived from microscopics, by treating the pseudospins as classical moments, and using MC simulations to extract their ordering and thermal phase transitions.
+Such an approach is expected to qualitatively capture the phase diagram on the 3D face-centered cubic lattice of the ordered double perovskites; quantum fluctuations may lead to quantitative corrections to the phase boundaries and transition temperatures.

 The simulations were conducted using the SpinMC package \cite{SpinMCBuessen} on a cluster of 1331 spins ($11 \times 11 \times 11$ primitive FCC cluster) with periodic boundary conditions, over a temperature range of $0.01$ to $10$ meV (corresponding to $0.116$ to $116$ K).
 To construct a phase diagram, pseudospin Hamiltonians were generated using a fixed dominant hopping $t_{xy-xy} = -150 $ meV, and varying $t_{yz-zx}$ and $t_{yz-yz}$ in the ranges $0\!-\!30$ meV and $0\!-\!20$ meV, respectively (DFT studies on these and other $5d$ double perovskites have shown that these are reasonable choices \cite{revelli2019,churchill2021quadrupolar}).
-We observe, in each case, a single thermal phase transition corresponding to a sharp peak in the specific heat $C_V$ of the system, and accompanied by the development of a nonzero order parameter as illustrated for a ferro-octupolar transition in \fig{fig:mc}.
-This representative plot was generated using hopping parameters close to those recently obtained using Density Functional Theory (DFT) calculations \cite{churchill2021quadrupolar} on the osmate double perovskites.
+We observe, in each case, a single thermal phase transition marked by a sharp peak in the specific heat $C_V$, and accompanied by the development of a nonzero order parameter as illustrated for a ferro-octupolar transition in \fig{fig:mc}.
+This representative plot was generated using hopping parameters close to those recently obtained using {\it ab initio} electronic structure calculations \cite{churchill2021quadrupolar} on the osmate double perovskites.

 To identify phase boundaries shown in the full phase diagram in \fig{fig:pd}(a), we look at the development of the critical temperature $T_c$ as a function of the hoppings $t_{yz-zx}$ and $t_{yz-yz}$ (see \fig{fig:pd}(b)), and identify kinks, suggesting a change in the underlying analytic form of the dependence.
 The phase boundaries (shown with solid-lines and symbols in \fig{fig:pd}(a)) obtained using this method match well with the ``na\"ive" method of computing the phase boundaries ($t_\circ$, $t_\star$ in \fig{fig:pd}(a)) described in \Sec{twositeresults}, where we simply looked at the dominant term in the pseudospin Hamiltonian.